What causes cracked nipples?

-Although having cracked nipples is usually associated with breastfeeding mothers, there are other things that can cause the condition.
-Read on to find out about possible reasons why it may happen:
+Although having cracked nipples is usually associated with breastfeeding, other things can cause the condition.
+Read on to find out about possible reasons why it may happen.

 Cracked nipples: breastfeeding

 Cracked nipples are a common postpartum problem in new mothers.
 While they are often a result of breastfeeding, nursing by itself is not a painful process with the correct technique.
-Below are some common reasons why breastfeeding mothers could suffer from cracked nipples:
+Below are some common reasons why it’s possible to experience cracked nipples while breastfeeding:

-- Thrush: Newborns often suffer from thrush, an infection of the mouth, soon after birth.
-This can be passed from the baby to the mother during breastfeeding, causing nipple pain and irritation.
+- Thrush: Newborns often experience thrush, a fungal infection of the mouth, soon after birth.
+This can be passed from the baby to the mother while breastfeeding, causing nipple pain and irritation.

 - Nipple confusion: If you’re breastfeeding as well as bottle feeding, it may lead to nipple confusion in the baby.
 The technique to draw milk in both methods is different, with one focused on the tongue (bottle) and the other involving the mouth (breast).
 The baby may get confused and use the incorrect technique while latching, causing cracked nipples.